s3thi/ankursethi.in-old/_posts/2013-03-07-wordpress-under-siege.markdown

 ---
 author: ankur
-comments: true
 date: 2013-03-07 15:47:19+00:00
 layout: post
 slug: wordpress-under-siege
 title: 'WordPress: Under Siege'
-wordpress_id: 99
 categories:
     - Programming
 ---

 As I mentioned in [my last post](http://ankursethi.in/2013/03/okay-wordpress-you-win-this-round/), I recently switched my website from my homegrown Django blogging app to WordPress.
 Before installing WordPress on my VPS, I installed it on a VM so I could test the waters before jumping in.
 I created an Ubuntu 12.04 VM using VirtualBox and gave it a gigabyte of RAM to work with.
 After I had WordPress up and running, I created some test posts and played around with various plugins and themes that I could find on the [WordPress directory](http://wordpress.org/extend/).
 I was dismayed to discover that WordPress has terrible performance out of the box, even if you disable all installed plugins.
 The WordPress dashboard served by my Ubuntu VM would easily take 4-5 seconds to load, and individual posts would take at least 2-3 seconds to load.
 I found this unacceptable, so I started searching StackOverflow and the excellent [WordPress StackExchange](http://wordpress.stackexchange.com/) for answers.

 The two most straightforward performance optimizations that I could find were:

   1. Install a PHP opcode cache.
   2. Install a page caching plugin.

 Installing an opcode cache on Ubuntu is easy:

-[sourcecode language="bash"]sudo apt-get install php-apc[/sourcecode]
+{% highlight bash %}sudo apt-get install php-apc{% endhighlight %}

 No extra configuration is required on Ubuntu.
 If you use a different distro, read the [php-apc documentation](http://php.net/manual/en/book.apc.php) on the PHP website.